nodanaonlyzuul/rails-chef-solo-bootstrap/README.md

     make
     make install
     gem install chef ruby-shadow --no-ri --no-rdoc
+4. Change the password in node.json

-4. TODO: Instructions to scp this directory to /var/chef
+5. TODO: Instructions to scp this directory to /var/chef